 The AlphaSTEM simulation software is an exciting new advance for instruction of undergraduate and graduate students in the fundamental principles of mammalian tissue cell biology.
 In particular, the software allows students to conduct virtual experiments to evaluate how different properties of stem cells and other tissue cells factor in normal tissue function and the development of diseases like cancer, diabetes, and liver failure.
 The AlphaSTEM software is also unique in its potential to predict patient responses to drug candidates based on their tissue cell targets of action.

-State of the technology – Ready for immediate application
+State of the technology – Ready for immediate application and purchase

 The development of the AlphaSTEM computer simulation software is completed, and the essential technological benchmarks have been achieved using it.
 The technology very accurately describes primary tissue cell culture data in the published literature, which in one case had previously defied explanation for more than five decades.
 New cell culture data were also used to validate AlphaSTEM technology’s ability to precisely simulate the cell multiplication output data of pre-senescent human lung cell cultures and Asymmetrex’s expanded human liver cell strain cultures.